Watershed’s founders, board president & director celebrate completion of the Windgate Studio with architect Jane Gleason.

 - A footprint that can easily expand to incorporate additional studio and programming space in the future.

-The Windgate Studio will also provide Watershed with flexibility to grow programs and plans that:
+The Windgate Studio also provides Watershed with flexibility to grow programs and plans that:

 - Support artists working on commissions or large scale projects